 Do I need to bring my own towel, linen and toiletries?

-We supply both bath and hand towels as well as all linen whilst on safari with us however, guests are requested to bring their own personal toiletries.Back to top
+We supply both bath and hand towels as well as all linen whilst on safari with us along with conditioning shampoo and shower gel.
+If you require additional toiletries to those that are supplied, please do bring them with you and the more environmentally friendly they are, the better.Back to top

 Do I need to take Malaria medication?